Back and Neck Pain Relief

 Have you received treatment for back pain in the past?

 In addition to these pointed questions, a diagnostic exam may also involve questions about other seemingly unrelated issues.
-You may be asked about tingling or numbness, urinary incontinence, or weakness and fatigue.
-Be prepared to answer these questions along with the specifics of your back pain during your initial visit.
+You may be asked about tingling or numbness, urinary incontinence, or weakness, and fatigue.
+Be prepared to answer these questions and the specifics of your back pain during your initial visit.

 Once a thorough medical history is gathered, a physical examination is completed.
-Your doctor may test nerve function and muscle strength in the arms, legs, and back, or ask about pain when putting pressure on certain areas of the body.
+Your doctor may test nerve function and muscle strength in the arms, legs, and back, or ask about pain when putting pressure on certain body areas.
 These brief physical tests can provide insight into medical history and symptom run-downs cannot.
 In some cases, however, further testing is necessary in order to get a proper diagnosis.

 Tests You May Receive